Witiko/ewatcher.sh/README.md

 # Usage #

-Invoke the script with either the id or the url of the auction:
+Invoke the script with either the id or the url of an auction:

 ```
 $ ./ewatcher.sh http://www.ebay.com/itm/3ds-xl-bundle-/321632428356